It is officially winter in some parts of Australia.

 Staying warm and safe can be a challenge in times of extreme weather and winter storms.
 The winter season can bring cold temperatures, power interruptions, icy roads, and loss of connectivity.
 Preparation is the key to keeping everyone safe before a winter storm hits.

-Your winter first aid kit would be greatly enhanced if you do a Provide First Aid Course.
+Your winter survival kit would be greatly enhanced if you do a Provide First Aid Course.
 Learn how to use items in your kit and use them in any type of emergency.

 Be prepared before a winter storm hits by creating an emergency plan.
-If you are in an area prone to winter weather, be sure to have your first aid kit and learn first aid ahead of time.
+If you are in an area prone to winter weather, be sure to have your winter survival kit and learn first aid ahead of time.